• Home

 How do you make a pumpkin spice smell?

 The quickest option is to use a natural pumpkin spice blend made with essential oils like this one.
-The second option to create your blend with individual essential oils like cinnamon, clove, orange, and ginger.
+The second option is to create your blend with individual essential oils like cinnamon, clove, orange, and ginger.

-And if you want to make a pumpkin spice latte candle you can add a few drops of coffee essential oil and vanilla too if you like.
+And if you want to make a pumpkin spice latte candle, you can add a few drops of coffee essential oil and vanilla, too, if you like.
 It’s that easy!

 DIY Pumpkin Spice Candle Mugs